 – In the new window, find and delete the file “com.apple.Bluetooth.xxxxxx”.
 Note, “xxxxxxxx” are numbers combined with letters, they vary depending on the machine.

-– Restart the device and try to connect the headset again.
+– Restart the device and try to connect the blutooth headset again.

 Method 2 – Reset Mac Bluetooth Module

-– Press and hold Shift + Option at the same time.
+– Press Shift + Option at the same time.

 – Menu bar appears, go to Bluetooth menu.
-Select Debug, then Remove all devices.
-This will disconnect all Bluetooth devices from the computer.
+Click Debug> Remove all devices.
+This will remove all already Bluetooth devices from your Macbook.

-– Repeat the above steps, this time select Debug and then Reset Bluetooth Module.
+– Repeat all the above steps, but this time we will Click Debug> Reset Bluetooth Module.

 – Then try connecting with the Bluetooth headset again.

-How to Fix Bluetooth Audio System Problems on Android and IOS
+How to Fix Bluetooth Audio System Delay Problems on Android and IOS

 For mobile operating systems, each codec will be compatible and work best for a certain operating system.